The 10 best isekai anime according to Japan

 • Episodes: 12

 otome -style romance game , but as a secondary character—a mob , unimportant to the original plot.
-From then on, he decides to live as peacefully as possible... until he realizes that the game world is much more cruel and absurd than it seemed.
+From there, he decides to live as peacefully as possible… until he realizes that the game world is much more cruel and absurd than it seemed.

-So, the real fun here lies in the satire and subversion of clichés.
-The protagonist is sarcastic, authentic, and experiences situations so ridiculous it's impossible not to laugh.
+Thus, the great charm here lies in the satire and subversion of clichés.
+The protagonist is sarcastic, authentic, and experiences such ridiculous situations that it's impossible not to laugh.
 Even with this lighthearted tone, the anime also delivers good action scenes and interesting critiques of the school romance and fantasy genres.
 A great choice for those who want to laugh, but without sacrificing a good plot.

 05. Sword Art Online